 When Is It Time to Have Panels Replaced?

 While those costs certainly don’t compare to the price of a new solar energy system, if you have old or outdated panels, in some cases, a full replacement might be a better option.
 Most installers warrantee solar panels for 25 years, and guarantee at least 80 percent of the system’s initial efficiency at the end of that duration.
 However, the cost of new panels has dropped enormously in the past few years, so if you’re coming up on that 25-year mark, you may want to look into purchasing a brand-new system for your home.
-Now that’s what I call a bright idea!
+Now that’s what we call a bright idea!